The San Francisco Foundation

 • Equity is non-negotiable: Every application must explicitly address racial and/or economic equity with a clear framework.
 This is the foundation's "north star" and primary lens for all grantmaking decisions.

-• BIPOC leadership matters: With 82% of funded organizations having BIPOC Executive Directors, leadership composition is a significant factor in funding decisions.
+• BIPOC leadership matters: With 82% of funded organisations having BIPOC Executive Directors, leadership composition is a significant factor in funding decisions.

-• Start with open programs: Given extensive invitation-only grantmaking, begin relationship-building through accessible programs like the Rapid Response Fund ($3,000-$20,000) or FAITHS grants (up to $25,000).
+• Start with open programmes: Given extensive invitation-only grantmaking, begin relationship-building through accessible programmes like the Rapid Response Fund ($3,000-$20,000) or FAITHS grants (up to $25,000).

 • Speed and urgency for Rapid Response: This fund requires demonstrated urgent need, clear 6-month timelines, and immediate community impact.
 Applications are reviewed on a rolling basis with 30-day processing.

-• Small and grassroots preferred: The foundation explicitly prioritizes organizations with budgets under $500K and grassroots community efforts over larger, established institutions.
+• Small and grassroots preferred: The foundation explicitly prioritises organisations with budgets under $500K and grassroots community efforts over larger, established institutions.

-• Movement-building focus: Simply providing services is insufficient; projects must demonstrate how they build power and amplify voices of marginalized communities.
+• Movement-building focus: Simply providing services is insufficient; projects must demonstrate how they build power and amplify voices of marginalised communities.

 • Geographic specificity required: Clearly demonstrate how your work serves one or more of the five eligible Bay Area counties (Alameda, Contra Costa, Marin, San Francisco, San Mateo).